Since CPA testing windows have changed, I thought it would be nice to have a post to explain how they work.

 My readers have most frequently messaged me about the CPA Exam dates in the following states.
 If your state isn’t listed, read CPA Requirements by State: Complete Guide to the CPA Exam Requirements.

-With the exception of South Carolina, all jurisdictions follow the continuous testing model.
+Yes – all jurisdictions follow the same CPA Exam schedule.
 So therefore, the Alabama CPA Exam dates are the same as the Kansas CPA Exam dates and even the CPA Exam dates for Massachusetts.
 This way, all candidates have the same number of dates to choose from.

 The CPA Exam followed the old model of testing windows and blackout dates within each quarter until July 1, 2020.
 So until the beginning of the CPA Exam Q3 window in 2020, the 2019 CPA Exam dates were the same as the 2018 CPA Exam dates.